The Speedtest Desktop App & Command Line Internet Speed Testing Tools

 The Speedtest Desktop App

-Ookla, the makers of Speedtest, have a desktop application that you can download via the Microsoft store for Windows users.
-After installing the app, you will have a standalone tool you can use to check your internet speed without needing to use a web browser.
-To install the Speedtest desktop app, simply open the Microsoft Store app and search for Speedtest.
-Within the results, be sure to choose the correct one and make sure the publisher is Ookla.
-Then click on the Get\Install button to have it installed on your computer.
+Ookla is the official maker of the Speedtest utility.
+They have a dedicated desktop application that you can easily download via the Microsoft store for Windows users.
+Installing the app gives you a powerful standalone tool.
+You can use it to check your raw internet speed without needing to open a bloated web browser.
+Open the Microsoft Store app and search directly for Speedtest.
+Be absolutely sure to choose the correct result and verify the official publisher is Ookla.
+Click on the Get or Install button to deploy it on your computer.

 The Speedtest Desktop App

-The image below shows the Speedtest results using the Speedtest.net website on the Google Chrome web browser.
-This internet connection should be between 300-400 Mbps, but as you can see, we are only getting 15 Mbps download speed.
+The image below clearly shows the Speedtest results using the standard Speedtest.net website on the Google Chrome web browser.
+This specific internet connection should theoretically be pushing between 300 and 400 Mbps.
+You can plainly see we are only getting a pathetic 15 Mbps download speed.
+Browser overhead completely bottlenecks the active test.

 Speedtest.net website results